Guest support blog post by: Ivan Latyshev

 It’s hard to keep up with technology nowadays.
 New software is released seemingly every day, making it difficult to keep up with upgrades on all your devices.
 And what if you skipped a version or two of the software you use on a regular basis?
 No wonder many users are hesitant to move to the latest versions right away.

-So let me walk you through upgrading Parallels Desktop 9 (or earlier versions) to our latest version, Parallels Desktop 12.
+So let me walk you through upgrading Parallels Desktop 9 (or earlier versions) to Parallels Desktop 12 in this blog post.
+If you have want to update to our latest version, Parallels Desktop 13, please click here.

 Keep in mind that the full Parallels Desktop 12 license you purchase when upgrading from Parallels Desktop 9 or earlier versions contains the same new features and performance improvements that users of Parallels Desktop 10 and 11 receive in their Parallels Desktop 12 upgrade.